ikapadata/Airtable/Airtime & Data Distribution/README.md

 ## How to use

 ### Getting started
-_It assumed that you're familiar with creating Airtable automations.
+_It is assumed that you're familiar with creating Airtable automations.
 You can refresh your knowledge by reading [How to create an Airtable Automation](https://support.airtable.com/hc/en-us/articles/360052619093-Creating-an-automation)_

 **To use this script as-is**